JayjeetAtGithub/Fast-Drop-Desktop/README.md

 * Clone the repository.

-* Install all the dependencies
+* Install all the dependencies.
 ```
 pip install -r requirements.txt
 ```